-As of June 24, the University has relaxed COVID-19 restrictions across many parts of its campuses.
-You can read what this means in detail on the University’s COVID-19 Resource Center, but here are some quick answers to questions you may have:
+As of August 9, the University has reinstated a masking requirement for all indoor campus spaces.
+You can read about all current University COVID-19 policies in detail on the University’s COVID-19 Resource Center, but here are some quick answers to questions you may have:

 Do I need to wear a mask in library spaces?